Chaka Khan: 1998–2016

 In 1998, Khan signed a contract with Prince's NPG Records label and issued Come 2 My House, followed by the single "Don't Talk 2 Strangers", a cover of a 1996 Prince song.
 She later went on a tour with Prince as a co-headlining act.
 In 2000, Khan departed NPG and she released her autobiography Chaka!
 Through The Fire in 2003.
 The following year she released her first jazz covers album in twenty-two years with 2004's ClassiKhan.
 She also covered "Little Wing" with Kenny Olson on the album Power of Soul: A Tribute to Jimi Hendrix.

 In 2006, Khan was a featured vocalist on Arif Mardin's All My Friends Are Here album of his life's work, also appearing in the companion documentary The Greatest Ears In Town.
 She performed a jazz vocal for "So Blue", composed by Mardin in the '60s with lyrics written for the project by Roxanne Seeman.

 After signing with Burgundy Records, Khan released what many critics called a "comeback album" with Funk This, produced by Jimmy Jam and Terry Lewis & Big Jim Wright.
 The album featured the hit, "Angel", and the Mary J. Blige duet, "Disrespectful".
 The latter track went to No. 1 on the U.S. dance singles chart, winning the singers a Grammy Award, while Funk This also won a Grammy for Best R&B Album.
 The album was also notable for Khan's covers of Dee Dee Warwick's "Foolish Fool" and Prince's "Sign o' the Times".
 In 2008, Khan participated in the Broadway adaptation of The Color Purple playing Ms. Sofia to Fantasia Barrino's Celie.

+In 2002, Chaka Khan provided backing vocals for her sister Taka Boom's rendition of "Misti Blu," a collaboration with the British electronic music group amillionsons.

 In December 2004, Khan was awarded an Honorary Doctorate of Music from Berklee College of Music during the inauguration of its president, Roger H. Brown.

 In a 2008 interview Khan said that she, unlike other artists, felt very optimistic about the current changes in the recording industry, including music downloading.
 "I'm glad things are shifting and artists – not labels – are having more control over their art.
 My previous big record company (Warner Bros.) has vaults of my recordings that haven't seen the light of day that people need to hear.
 This includes Robert Palmer's original recording of 'Addicted to Love' – which they took my vocals off of!
 We are working on getting it (and other tracks) all back now."
 In 2009, Khan hit the road with singers Anastacia and Lulu for Here Come the Girls.